JKaraman93/helper-functions/notes5.md

 sparse m × m matrix that indicates which pairs of instances are neighbors (e.g., returned by sklearn.neighbors.kneighbors_graph()).
 Without a connectivity matrix, the algorithm **does not scale well to large datasets**

+### BIRCH
+was designed specifically for very large datasets,and it can be faster than batch K-Means, without having to store all the instances in the
+tree: this approach allows it to use limited memory, while handling huge datasets.

+### Spectral clustering
+This algorithm takes a similarity matrix between the instances and creates a low-dimensional embedding from it (i.e., it reduces the matrix’s dimensionality), then it uses another clustering algorithm in this low-dimensional space

 ### Anomaly detection

 ### Density estimation